kylemurray2/SARTS/README.md

 3. Download SLCS and Orbits and DEM: downloadData.py

+    Note: You need an account with Earthdata for this script to work.
+It should be in your home directory and called ".netrc" ($HOME/.netrc).
+Edit SARTS/docs/.netrc with your account info and move it to your home directory.

 4. Check that the SLCs can be opened and then setup the run_files and configs: setupstack.py